renjmindy/AutomaticCaptionGenerator/README.md

   - model application to testing samples (Applying)
     + write `final_model` class which works as follows:
       * take an image as an input and embed it : run `get_cnn_encoder` to pass images through CNN encoder in order to obtain image embedding files
-      * condition lstm on that embedding : run `decoder` class to initialize LSTM state conditioned on images
+      * condition LSTM on that embedding : run `decoder` class to initialize LSTM state being conditioned on images
       * predict the next token given a START input token : run `decoder` class to get current word embedding being passed to LSTM cell to produce new LSTM states
       * use predicted token as an input at next time step : run `decoder` class to compute logits and probabilities for next token
       * iterate until you predict an END token : `one_step` yields probabilities of next token and meanwhile updates LSTM hidden state